 |Joyce Marshall-Moore, Historian

-Joyce Moore is Archivist at UNLV University Libraries and a long-time SOHA leader and member of the Board of Directors.
+Joyce Moore is a retired Archivist at UNLV University Libraries.
+She is a long-time SOHA leader and member of the Board of Directors.
 She has served as SOHA’s Historian since 2015.

 |Carlos Lopez, Arizona Delegate

 Carlos Lopez is Archivist at Arizona State Archives and a Doctoral Candidate in Public History at Arizona State University.
 He has served on the Board of Directors as SOHA’s 1st Vice President and Secretary since 2013.

 Cindy Keil helped institute several oral history projects in California, including Balboa Island Museum, Laguna Woods History Center, the Moulton Museum, and recently the partnership with the Orange County Public Libraries.

 |Rodrigo Vazquez, Nevada Delegate